2018 United States House of Representatives elections in Florida: District 12

 The 12th district is located in the Tampa Bay Area and includes Dade City, New Port Richey, and Palm Harbor.
-Republican Gus Bilirakis, who has represented the district since 2013 and previously represented the 9th district from 2007 to 2013, was re-elected to a sixth term with 69% of the vote in 2016.
+Incumbent Republican Gus Bilirakis, who had represented the district since 2013 and previously represented the 9th district from 2007 to 2013, was re-elected to a sixth term with 69% of the vote in 2016.
+The district had a PVI of R+8.